 Short story prompt with a 300 word limit.
+Picture prompt from Writers Unite!
+Visit here!
 I caught sight of Granddaddy sitting his horse at the top of the hill and pulled my horse to a stop just to look.
 Joseph Waterhouse was a cowboy.
 A true cowboy.
-One of the last of a dying breed of men who’d lived their lives on the back of a horse facing everything from a raging blizzard to an angry bear hell bent on a beef dinner with an ease that was nothing short of amazing.
-He seen the cattle industry change from wide open spaces and months-long cattle drives to
+One of the last of a dying breed of men who’d lived their lives on the back of a horse facing everything from a raging blizzard to an angry bear hell bent on… Read more.

-I made my way down the overcrowded sidewalk stewing that so few moved out of my path.
+Story prompt from Writers Unite!
+Find more stories HERE I made my way down the overcrowded sidewalk stewing that so few moved out of my path.
 Could they not see that I was in a hurry?
 Winter was in the air and I’d forgotten my coat when I’d rushed out my door that morning late for a job I despised.
 On top of that, my day had been arduous, my boss especially hard to get along with, and I’d left… Read more.

 By Rylee Black (This story is based on a photo prompt from the writers group Writers Unite! and has a 3000 word limit.
-You can find more great stories based on this photo on their website by clicking - HERE) June 24 - Present day – Blue Moon Bay, CA Carlie Schafer’s shoulders were hunched up around her ears, and her grip on the steering wheel was white-knuckled.
-The road to the family’s cabin on the beach was no longer the well-maintained passage from highway to shore she remembered from her childhood.
-Sometime in the last ten years it had
+You can find more great stories based on this photo on their website by clicking - HERE) Story prompt from Writers Unite!
+Find more stories HERE June 24 - Present day – Blue Moon Bay, CA Carlie Schafer’s shoulders were hunched up around her ears, and her grip on the steering wheel was white-knuckled.
+The road to… Read more.

-A short story based on a picture prompt from Writers Unite!
+Story prompt from Writers Unite!
+Find more stories HERE A short story based on a picture prompt from Writers Unite!
 (There is a 3K word limit for these prompts) Tommy O’Dell settled himself into the seat of the airplane with a relieved sigh.
-A small groan slipped out as he shifted to tuck his tattered backpack under the seat in front of him and then another as he lifted arthritic shoulders to wrangle in the seatbelt then snap it shut.
-He turned eyes, once bright blue but now rheumy and red-rimmed with age, to the young woman next to him.
-The smile he gave her was sad and his
+A small groan slipped out as he shifted to tuck his tattered backpack under the seat in front of him and then another as he lifted arthritic shoulders to wrangle in the seatbelt then snap it shut.… Read more.

 A Writer's Unite!
 Write The Story Prompt - short story.
-Police Captain Lindsey Sayers drank in the view.
+Story prompt from Writers Unite!
+Find more stories HERE Police Captain Lindsey Sayers drank in the view.
 Sunlight filtering through towering pines turned floating particles of dust and dirt into dancing points of light and created bright pockets in the gloom of the forest.
 A well-maintained path cut through the dense undergrowth and disappeared into the trees, thick shrubs, and clumps of forest grasses ahead.
 It was a portrait of… Read more.

-Detective Lindsey Sayers contemplated the idea that her new boss hadn’t been totally forth coming about the remoteness of the address she needed to visit as she eased her old sedan up the narrow dirt drive at a snail’s pace.
+February 'Write the Story' from Writers Unite!
+Write the Story Detective Lindsey Sayers contemplated the idea that her new boss hadn’t been totally forth coming about the remoteness of the address she needed to visit as she eased her old sedan up the narrow dirt drive at a snail’s pace.
 She winced each time a branch scraped against the faded paint or the car bottomed out in one of the deeper ruts.
-The aging vehicle had served her well for almost ten years and had been up and down almost every street and alleyway in the city, but this was the first time she’d taken it on an unpaved road.
+The aging vehicle had served her well for… Read more.